 In 1947 Robert Hutchins’ Commission On Freedom Of The Press published its report to answer the vital question of whether or not the press was in danger.
 Hutchins was President and later Chancellor of the University of Chicago (1929-1951) and is considered to be a highly esteemed and well known American educator.

-He launched the commission in 1942 to begin the study and scrutiny of all forms of mass media that constitute “the press.”
-At the time its scope included radio, newspapers, motion pictures, magazines, and books.
-The commission undertook the development of the social responsibility theory which held owners, journalists, and managers of press organizations accountable to the public.
+He launched the commission in 1942 to study of all forms of mass media that constitute “the press.”
+The commission developed the social responsibility theory which held owners, journalists, and managers of press organizations accountable to the public.
 The commission viewed the theory as a “safeguard against totalitarianism.”

-The commission’s report received a great deal of praise and criticism for its lack of solutions and many critics, both within the industry and outside the press, felt that it created even more chaos and confusion.
+The report received a great deal of praise and a lot of criticism for its lack of solutions and many critics, both within the industry and outside the press, felt that it created even more chaos and confusion.

 - A truthful, comprehensive, and intelligent account of the day’s events in a context which gives meaning;